ruby/spec/README.md

 The Ruby Spec Suite is a test suite for the behavior of the Ruby programming language.

-It focuses on describing the behavior of Ruby and not just being a set of test cases.
+It is not a standardized specification like the ISO one, and does not aim to become one.
+Instead, it is a practical tool to describe and test the behavior of Ruby with code.

-Having the behavior clearly explained for every example has several advantages:
+Every example code has a textual description, which presents several advantages:

 * It is easier to understand the intent of the author
 * It documents how recent versions of Ruby should behave